-Select the program on your bread machine, press Start.
+Select the program on your bread machine and press Start.
 Add the sunflower seeds to the mix a few minutes later (just a few minutes of mixing the ingredients in the machine is enough).

-In our case, 4 hours later, we have a wonderfully bakery-smelling house and yummy bread!
+4 hours later (it might be a different time depending on your breadmaker), we have a wonderfully bakery-smelling house and the yummy bread!

 Since my husband makes fresh bread almost every day, we sometimes just cut the leftover bread into square pieces, spread them on the cookie baking sheet, powder them with herbs (basil, oregano, thyme, whatever-you-like), and send it to the oven for 20-30 minutes (350 degrees Fahrenheit/180 Celsius).
 These are soooo good for soups 🙂

 Do you make bread at home?
-What is your favourite kind?
+What is your favourite one?